 There is an alternative format.
-It requires no spaces before, between or after the ellipsis points (economic…developments).
+It requires no spaces between the ellipsis points; however, a space is used before and after the set of three points (economic … developments).

 The use of ellipsis points can vary, depending on whether they indicate an omission in the middle of a sentence, at the beginning or at the end.

 Use other punctuation marks together with ellipsis points only if they are essential for clarity:

 have been more successful than alternative selection methods.

 According to Optimum, "Interviews . . . have been more successful

 Note that the comma after Interviews has been dropped2 and that the word itself begins with a capital I because the quotation, even with the omission, is still a complete sentence.

 (b) At the beginning of a sentence